azavea/osmesa/README.md

 - Number of added buildings
 - Number of modified buildings
+- Number of deleted buildings
 - Number of added roads
 - Number of modified roads
+- Number of deleted roads
-- Km of added roads
+- km of added roads
-- Km of modified roads
+- km of modified roads
+- km of deleted roads
 - Number of added waterways
 - Number of modified waterways
+- Number of deleted waterways
-- Km of added waterways
+- km of added waterways
-- Km of modified waterways
+- km of modified waterways
+- km of deleted waterways
 - Number of added coastlines
 - Number of modified coastlines
+- Number of deleted coastlines
-- Km of added coastline
+- km of added coastline
-- Km of modified coastline
+- km of modified coastline
+- km of deleted coastline
 - Number of added points of interest
 - Number of modified points of interest
+- Number of deleted points of interest
+- Number of added "other" (not otherwise tracked, but tagged in OSM) features
+- Number of modified "other" features
+- Number of deleted "other" features

-#### SQL Tables
+### SQL Tables

 Statistics calculation, whether batch or streaming, updates a few tables that jointly can be used to discover user or hashtag stats.
 These are